manosbatsis/calipso-hub-dvdrental/README.md

-filmMpaa    | string  | The film MPAA rating (unrated, G, PG, PG-13, R, NC-17) rentalId    | string  | The UUID of the current inventory rental or null if new (i.e. if the inventory entry is available) cost        | float   | The initial or pending cost for the inventory entry rental days        | int     | The number of days included in the cost pricingStrategy | object | The pricinig strategy, see [Film Pricing Strategies](#film_pricing_strategies)
+filmMpaa    | string  | The film MPAA rating (unrated, G, PG, PG-13, R, NC-17) rentalId    | string  | The UUID of the current inventory rental or null if new (i.e. if the inventory entry is available) cost        | float   | The initial or pending cost for the inventory entry rental days        | int     | The number of days included in the cost according to the clients intent. pricingStrategy | object | The pricinig strategy, see [Film Pricing Strategies](#film_pricing_strategies)

 Notes